Lunarcadamer/SLIN/Cheatersheet.md

 Note that files created by root over the NFS share are owned by nfsnobody.
 This is because by default, directories are exported with the root_squash option.
 The user root is mapped to user nfsnobody when accessing the exported directory.

 ### Linux File Permissions and NFS (Section 5)
+`mkdir /exports/data/student`
+`chown student.student /exports/data/student`
+`chmod 755 /exports/data/student`

+### Viewing exported directories by mounting pseudo-root (Section 6)
+On server: Create another directory /exports2/mydata.
+`mkdir –p /exports2/mydata`
+Create some files in /exports2/mydata.
+Edit /etc/exports and add the following line.
+`/exports2/mydata		*(ro,sync)`
+Run exportfs with -r option to re-export the entries in /etc/exports.
+`exportfs -r`

+On client: Run the following command to mount the pseudo-root of the server to /mount.
+`mount serverIP:/ /mount`
+Do a ls of /mount to find out what has been exported from the server.
+`ls /mount`
+To unmount the directory
+`umount /mount`